lantunes/netomaton/README.md

 this framework will consider that a network has a total fixed number of nodes at all times, and that nodes may become connected or fully disconnected from the network instead.

+To learn more, please refer to the scientific literature on the subject:

+> Sayama, Hiroki, and Craig Laramee.
+"Generative network automata: A generalized framework for modeling adaptive network dynamics using graph rewritings."
+Adaptive Networks.
+Springer, Berlin, Heidelberg, 2009.
+311-332.

+> Smith, David MD, et al. "Network automata: Coupling structure and function in dynamic networks."
+Advances in Complex Systems 14.03 (2011): 317-339.

 ### Examples